lauracondon/pands-project2021/README.md

 plt.savefig("data-visualizations/scatterplot - petal width v length.png")
 plt.show()
 ```
+### image of output ###

-The plt.plot function from matplotlib is used to create the scatter plots [23].
-Each set or class to be included in the plot is listed individually.
+The *plt.plot* function from Matplotlib is used to create the scatter plots **[23]**.
+Each set to be included in the plot is listed individually.
 Different styles can then be applied to each.
-There are many different marker styles that can be used with matplotlib including diamonds, triangles and stars [24] Here point "." is used for all markers as its smaller size mean they overlap less.
-The colour is specified for each, in line with the colours used in the seaborn palette.
+There are many different marker styles that can be used with Matplotlib, including diamonds, triangles and stars **[24]**.
+Here point - *"."* - is used for all markers as its smaller size means they overlap less.
+The colour is specified for each species, in line with the colours used in the seaborn palette.

-Matplotlib also comes with an inbuilt function plt.scatter to create scatter plots with.
+Matplotlib also comes with an inbuilt function *plt.scatter* to create scatter plots with.
 This function allows the properties of each individual point (size, face colour, edge colour etc.) to be specified.
-For small datasets like Fisher's iris dataset there is not much difference in the efficiency of each function, but for large datasets, plt.plot can be noticeably more efficient and is this preferable [25].
+For small datasets like Fisher's Iris dataset there is not much difference in the efficiency of each function, but for large datasets, *plt.plot* can be noticeably more efficient and is thus preferable *[25]*.

-These scatter plots are plotted entirely with matplotlib.
-While seaborn will automatically generate axes labels and a legend based off the input, in matplotlib their presence has to be specified.
+These scatter plots are plotted entirely with Matplotlib.
+While seaborn will automatically generate axes labels and a legend based off the input, in Matplotlib their presence has to be specified.
 While this increases the amount of code required, the upside is that it makes these attributes easily editable, removable and understandable.

 ### **Step 6 - Pairplot**

 ```
-sns.pairplot(iris, hue = "class", markers = [".", ".", "."], plot_kws = {"alpha": 0.6, "s": 80, "edgecolor": "k"}, height = 2)
+sns.pairplot(iris, hue = "species", markers = [".", ".", "."], plot_kws = {"alpha": 0.6, "s": 80, "edgecolor": "k"}, height = 2)
 plt.savefig("data-visualizations/pairplot.png")
 plt.show()
 ```
+### image of output ###

 Pairplot is an excellent way to easily generate a variety of plots from a dataset.
-Here pairplot is used to generate a figure containing scatter plots of every combo of the iris dataset's variables and a KDE for each individual variable.
+Here pairplot is used to generate a figure containing scatter plots of different combinations of the iris dataset's variables and a KDE for each individual variable.

-All that needs to be included to use the pairplot function is the name of the dataset and, if you wish to have different colours for each categorical variable, a hue specifier [26].
-With just one line, a complex set of plots can be created.
+All that needs to be included to use the pairplot function is the name of the dataset and, if you wish to have different colours for each categorical variable, a hue specifier **[26]**.
+With just one line of code, a complex set of plots can be created.

-Here additional code is included to specify the output's style, both in order to improve readability and to ensure consistency with the other plots.
-Using markers [27] and plot_kws the style of the marker for the scatter plots is set.
-Alpha refers to their transparency, 's' to size and 'edgecolour: k' adds a black outline to each marker [28].
+Here additional code is included to specify the style of the plots generated, both in order to improve readability and to ensure consistency with the other graphs created.
+Using markers **[27]** and plot_kws the style of the marker for the scatter plots is set.
+Alpha refers to their transparency, *"s"* to size and *"edgecolour": "k"* adds a black outline to each marker **[28]**.
 The height of the plots is also specified.

-As there are a lot of plots within the same figure, the output is more compressed as a result.
-There are also many different axes sizes contained within the same figure, which can make it harder to read at a glance.
+As there are a lot of subplots within the same figure, the output is more compressed as a result.
+There are also many different axes sizes used for each plot, which can make it harder to read at a glance.

 Additionally, pairplot will take longer to run than other plotting functions.
 This is not a issue for the current dataset but could present problems when working with larger sets.
-In order to lessen this, fewer rows from the dataset could be included to give more of a snapshot overview or to only plot a certain range of the data for instance certain years [29].
+In order to lessen this, fewer rows from the dataset could be included to give more of a snapshot overview or to only plot a certain range of the data - select years for instance **[29]**.

-Nonetheless pairplot is an extremely handy tool to generate multiple subplots easily and can provide a good indication of what more indepth forms of analysis may be worth doing on the dataset [30].
-In addition to scatter plots and KDE, pairplot can be used to output univariate and bivariate histograms in different styles [31].
+Nonetheless, despite these drawbacks, pairplot is an extremely handy tool to generate multiple subplots easily and its output can help indicate areas where more indepth analysis may be worth pursuing **[30]**.
+In addition to scatter plots and KDEs, pairplot can be used to output univariate and bivariate histograms in different styles **[31]**.

 ### **Step 7 - Boxplot and Violinplot**

 Box plots and violin plots are both used to show the distribution of quantitative data.
-Box plots show the minimum, first quartile, median, third quartile, and maximum [32] as indicated in the figure below:
+Box plots show the minimum, first quartile, median, third quartile, and maximum of a set of data **[32]** as indicated in the figure below:

 <p align="center">
   <img src="/README-images/boxplot-diagram.png" alt="Box Plot">
 </p>

-Violin plots are hybrids of a box plot and a kernel density plot [33] and are read as follows:
+Violin plots are hybrids of a box plot and a kernel density plot **[33]** and are read as follows:

 <p align="center">
   <img src="/README-images/violinplot-diagram.png" alt="Violin Plot">